 - Buy a new policy and transfer ownership to CMCC and receive a receipt for premiums you pay.

 - Retain the policy and name CMCC as direct beneficiary and your estate receives a receipt for the face value of the policy upon your passing.

 Naming CMCC as a beneficiary in your will initiates a charitable donation in the year of your death, and a tax credit on your final tax return and/or the one just before it.

 - Specific bequest – leaves a specified dollar amount of cash or assets to CMCC.

 - Residual bequest – CMCC only receives money once all other bequests are paid.

 - Contingent bequest – leaves CMCC a gift upon death of spouse or specific event.

 Some endowment funds provide yearly financial awards for students, specifying the criteria and rewarding those who meet them, others direct funds towards acquisitions for the library, sports or other programs.
-For those who choose to contribute to annual awards, such gifts are presented during an annual awards ceremony, often by those who make the contribution.
+Donors who contribute to annual awards will have the opportunity to present the award to the deserving recipient during an annual awards ceremony.

 Endowments are a great way to make your donations count for today and for tomorrow.